dalong0514/selfstudy/003Paper/2024008The-Five-Habits-of-the-Master-Thinker.md

 Globalytica, LLC offers a collaborative, web-based version of ACH called Te@mACHTM for a modest fee.
 The software is one of three techniques comprising TH!NK SuiteTM which also includes the Multiple Hypotheses GeneratorTM and the Indicators ValidatorTM.
 Globalytica is also developing two other tools, the Te@m Assumptions CheckTM and Quadrant CrunchingTM, that will guide analysts through the key assumptions process and help them orchestrate the generation of alternative scenarios.9

+[6] See Richards J. Heuer, Jr. and Randolph H. Pherson, Structured Analytic Techniques for Intelligence Analysis, (Washington, D.C.: CQ Press, 2011) for definitions of each of these techniques, when to use them, step-by-step instructions on how to use them, and how they add value to the analytic process.

 [7] See Richards J. Heuer, Jr. and Randolph H. Pherson, Structured Analytic Techniques for Intelligence Analysis, CQ Press: Washington, DC, 2011 for more information about these techniques.

 [8] The PARC ACH tool can be downloaded from www.globalytica.com or the PARC website.